CMU-cabot/cabot-grafana/README.md

 ## Trouble shooting

 - If you change grafana server (origin / forked), you may need to delete `grafanadb` content and `grafanaconfig/api-key.txt` and start with `-i` option again

+- `./clean.sh` to clean all the servers and data and launch from initialization